 If we look at the bonus structure in Los Angeles before the change at the end of July, new drivers were getting a $700 bonus after completing 75 rides within 30 days and the referring driver was also getting $500.
 But after July, new drivers were getting a $700 earnings guarantee within their first 75 rides instead of a $700 bonus on top of their earnings.

 The problem with a $700 guarantee is you’re likely to earn close to $700 from 75 rides anyway!
 Most affected drivers who have reached out to me from Los Angeles have earned in the $5-$600 range (or more) within their first 75 trips, so they basically got a ‘bonus’ of only $100-$200 (but in the form of a guarantee).
 That’s obviously a big difference, and what compounds the problem is that every driver I talked to was not aware that it was a guaranteed earnings bonus until after they hit the required trips.

 Where’s the Communication?

-I’ve often criticized Uber for their lack of communication with drivers, but this was just a bad idea from the get go (Lyft has had their own moments to be fair).
-I’ve met with dozens of people at Uber on the driver operations side, and I know they didn’t maliciously came up with this program, but it really comes off as a deceptive business practice.
+I’ve often criticized Uber for their lack of communication with drivers, but this was just a bad idea from the get-go (Lyft has had their own moments to be fair).
+I’ve met with dozens of people at Uber on the driver operations side, and I know they didn’t maliciously come up with this program, but it really comes off as a deceptive business practice.